Lyros Review: The Shopify App That Fixes the SEO Problem Most Merchants…

 Step #8: Perform a Free Demo Migration

 Understandably, many folks share the same pervasive sentiment: you don’t want to skip the free demo migration.
-It offers much-needed insights into the workings of your target store that might ultimately turn out.
+It offers much-needed insights into the workings of your target store that might turn out.

 Step #9: Begin The Full Magento 1-to-2 Migration

-Okay, in case you’re wondering, Cart2Cart offers affordable migration pricing rates, which are calculated based on the number of entities you intend to move.
+In case you’re wondering, Cart2Cart offers affordable migration pricing rates, which are calculated based on the number of entities you intend to move.

 Meanwhile, run your numbers through the Cart2Cart estimator tool to assess what you’d wind up paying.